Hurricane Opal: Mexico and Central America

-Although Opal was only a weak tropical storm when it affected the Yucatán Peninsula, its slow movement led to prolonged, flooding rains over much of the region.
-Tabasco received about 20 percent of its annual rainfall in four days due to the cyclone.
+As a tropical storm, Opal's slow movement led to prolonged, flooding rains over the Yucatán, killed 19&nbps;people in Mexico and another 31 in Guatemala.
+Tabasco received about 20% of its annual rainfall in four days.
 Across Campeche and Tabasco, more than 42,000 people were forced to evacuate as rivers overflowed their banks.
 According to Notimex, approximately 100,000 people evacuated due to the storm.
 By October 1, an estimated 500,000 acres of crops had been destroyed by the floods.
 In San Francisco de Campeche, flood waters reached a depth of 6 ft.
 Governor Jorge Salomon ordered the closure of all government offices, businesses, and schools by October 2 in light of the extensive flooding.
 At least 60 towns across the state were isolated by the extreme rainfall.
 By October 3, agricultural losses in Campeche alone were estimated in the billions of pesos (hundreds of millions of USD).
-At least 19 people perished across Mexico while another 31 were killed in Guatemala.